Emma Farrell (freediver)

+Career

 She has dived on the BBC2 television series Britain’s Secret Seas, and taught Hugh Fearnley-Whittingstall to freedive for UK Channel 4's River Cottage.
 She has also taught actors Terence Stamp and Jack Osbourne to freedive.
 In May 2012 she featured as the freediving expert and teacher for UK Channel 4's Hidden Talent show.

 Leading up to the 2012 Olympics, she was asked by UK Sports to work with top-level swimmers and cyclists including Keri-Anne Payne, Annie Last, David Carry, Cassie Patten, Michael Rock, and James Goddard.
 Emma created a unique program of yoga and freediving techniques to improve their breathing, lung function, CO_{2} and lactic acid tolerance, confidence, and performance.
 After the London games, she was invited to work with the UK Paralympic team in the run-up to the 2016 Rio Olympic Games, where she helped coach Ellie Simmonds, Alice Tai, Susannah Rodgers, Hannah Russell, Stephanie Slater, and others to gold medal glory.
 She is currently working with gold medal-winning Paralympic athletes in preparation for the 2020 Tokyo Olympic Games.